-Build upon skill and knowledge in curriculum planning and focus on the roles and responsibilities of the development, management, supervision, evaluation, and improvement of curriculum programs.
-Emphasis on how school leaders can facilitate and support curriculum improvement for student learning, equity, and social justice by employing research- based practices that have been proven to be effective in closing the achievement gap for students of varied ability, income, and ethnicity.
+This course focuses on advancing students' knowledge and skills in curriculum planning and focuses on the roles and responsibilities of the development, management, supervision, evaluation, and improvement of curriculum programs.
+Emphasis is placed on how school leaders can facilitate and support curriculum improvement for student learning, equity, and social justice by employing researchbased practices that have been proven to be effective in closing the achievement gap for students of varied ability, income, and ethnicity.
 Explore the processes of curriculum alignment, revision, delivery, monitoring and evaluation required for managing and supervising a standards-based, 21st-century, culturally responsive curriculum that meets the needs of P-12 general education students as well as diverse and exceptional learners.
 Prerequisite: EDC5010.
 The second curriculum course for candidates in the Administration and Leadership program.